 - In some cases, indirect benefits of NHS Employers’ membership of national forums, such as the Employers Network for Equality and Inclusion.

-To apply, download the application form along with application guidance.
-The closing date for applications is Friday 1 March 2019.
+The closing date for applications was Friday 1 March 2019.
 Due to the high demand for places, the number of applications accepted for selection to the programme will be capped at 50.
+Organisations are welcome to start making contact with us about the partner programme application 2019/2020.

 If you have any questions about the partners programme please email the team at firstname.lastname@example.org.